-To appropriate something from someone is to take what does not belong to me.
+For me to appropriate something from someone is to take what does not belong to me.
 If I appropriate your car, I have it, and you don’t.
 When Christians appropriated Pagan sites, they stole them.
 I can also appropriate your identity, as happened to me once when my wallet was stolen.
 You may have my ID and credit cards, but you are not me.
 The first kind of appropriation is theft, the second kind is fraud aided by theft.
 I can also appropriate your practices, but in doing so, I take them away from you by outlawing your own actions.
-If I copy them, that word grasps what happened far better than “appropriation.”
-I can also lie about it, and say I originated them on my own.

-But if I have truly made these ideas, tastes, and beliefs my own, I am not pretending to have incorporated a cultural element from elsewhere, I have in fact done so.
+If I have truly made these ideas, tastes, and beliefs my own, I am not pretending to have incorporated a cultural element from elsewhere, I have in fact done so.
 I am a different person for having done so.
 If I also give credit to my sources, I am not committing fraud or lying.
 If anything, I am praising those who introduced me to something I find valuable.

-By adopting these ideas I have not deprived others of them, in fact I have expanded their scope and made them more available to others.
+By adopting these ideas I have not deprived others of them.
+I have expanded their scope and made them more available to others.
 If ideas were life forms, (an issue I will return to), they would be pleased at this expansion.
-The language of possessing things does not fit regarding ideas, tastes, beliefs, and other contents of our minds once they enter into the public.
+The language of possessing things does not fit regarding ideas, tastes, beliefs, and other contents of our minds, once they enter into the public.
 My thoughts are private only when I do not communicate them.

 There is one example where the term “cultural appropriation” might make sense, and it is related to these examples.
 In some cultures, songs and stories are the recognized property of a family or other group.
 They are shared with others outside the group as gifts.
 In such cultures, using these stories and songs without permission is akin to stealing another’s story or song in the West.
-In such cases I agree the legitimate owners should have legal protection, just as creators and inventers have in the West with copyrights.
+In such cases the legitimate owners should have legal protection, just as creators and inventers have in the West with copyrights.
 Further, a trademark can be owned indefinitely.
 It is not an idea but a symbol of identification.
 However, in these cases the stealing is not from ‘a culture,’ it is from a specific person or group of people.
 Without their permission, no one else in their culture would know of it or even have the right to use it.

-An idea can be either yours, someone else’s, or culturally embedded so we have no idea where it originated.
+An idea can be either yours, someone else’s, or so culturally embedded that we have no idea where it originated.
 Within a culture, most ideas are the latter.
 It makes sense to say I stole your idea, if I do not give you credit.
 But it makes no sense to say I stole a culture’s idea.
 Cultures do not have ideas.
-They are, in part, composed of ideas in relationship with one another in ways independent of anyone’s control.
+They are, in part at least, composed of ideas in relationship with one another in ways independent of anyone’s control.
 These relationships shape ideas in the same way an environment shapes the organisms living within it.
 Cultures are ecosystems.